maneerat-wong/maneerat_repo/README.md

 # Career Goal
 After graduation, I want to be a data scientist in the company where I can use my technical skills and business experience to find an impactful insight to improve the company performance.
 I believe that the soft skills like presentation and data visualization are going to enhance my ability to deliver the best outcome to the company.

+# Portfolio
+Here are some visualization that I have done....